Single-Photon Advantage in Quantum Cryptography Beyond QKD: Results

-Next, we simulate the performance of the QSCF protocol to evaluate the optimal parameters for our implementation.
+\\ \textbf{Protocol Performance Simulation} \\ Next, we simulate the performance of the QSCF protocol to evaluate the optimal parameters for our implementation.
 Accounting for the experimental conditions in our protocol implementation, the cheating probabilities can be calculated as a function of the protocol parameter $a$ defining the tilt-angle in the four coin flipping states (cf., Eq. \ref{eq:states}).
-Optimizing the parameter $a$ one can minimize the cheating probabilities under the fairness constraint for each parameter from the set $\{\mu,K,\Vec{p}\}$.
+Optimizing the parameter $a$ one can minimize the cheating probabilities, while maintaining $P^\textrm{A}=P^\textrm{B}$, for each parameter from the set $\{\mu,K,\Vec{p}\}$ (see Methods and \textbf{Supplementary Note 3}).
 This optimization is performed for the parameters summarized in Table~\ref{tab:simulation_parameters} corresponding to the experimental conditions realized in our implementation further below.
-Figure~\ref{fig:figure2}a shows the obtained optimized cheating probabilities as a function of the number of rounds $K$ for a QSCF protocol implemented with weak coherent pulses (WCP, cf. blue line), a single photon source (SPS, cf. green line) and the equivalent classical protocol (black line).
-A quantum advantage is achieved when the QSCF cheating probability is smaller than in the classical protocol (blue shaded region).
-As the SPS implementation outperforms the WCP version over the full parameter range, at high $K$ values only the SPS can achieve a quantum advantage (green shaded region).